-If you’ve had a few people read drafts of your book and they’re confused, you need developmental editing.
-A developmental editor may even be able to help you uncover features in your work that will create a powerful experience for your readers.
+If you’ve had a few people (beta readers) read drafts of your book and they’re confused, you need developmental editing.
+A developmental editor may even be able to help you suggest adding features to create a more enriching or engaging experience for your readers.

 Proofreading ensures that correct grammar, spelling and punctuation are used and that all your facts agree with one another.
 A proofreader will also make sure that there is no missing information in your book.

 While these three types of editing serve as differentiators, there can be overlap.
 Some editors do line editing even in a developmental stage–that’s just how their minds work.
 In addition, sometimes developmental ideas can come up during line editing.